-Stephen King's It is now the highest-grossing horror movie of all time, so it's no surprise that Hollywood is dishing out King-inspired properties faster than ever before.
+Stephen King's It: Chapter Two is now hitting theaters, so it's no surprise that Hollywood is dishing out King-inspired media faster than ever before.
 From films like Gerald's Game and The Dark Tower to TV shows like Mr. Mercedes and The Mist, Stephen King's stories have never been more popular among thrill-seekers.

 Newcomers to King's prolific works often find it tough to decide which book to start with.
-While it's nearly impossible to narrow down King's exhaustive body of work to just 10 novels, we've provided a list of his greatest hits for those who haven't had much exposure to his work.
+While it's nearly impossible to narrow down King's exhaustive body of work to just 10 novels (and everyone has their own favorites), we've provided a list of what we consider his greatest hits.

-Without further ado, read on to see 10 of the best Stephen King books.
+Without further ado, read on to see our list of the 10 best Stephen King books everyone should read.

 A criminally underrated classic, Rose Madder is the story of a woman who desperately needs to flee from her violent, psychopathic husband.
 There's just one problem: The husband is a cop, and he's extremely skilled at locating people.
 Although King once called this book a "disappointment," the relentless intensity of it is on another level.

 Long before The Hunger Games, there was The Long Walk, a dystopian future piece where human beings are treated as pawns in a cruel game.
-This is the first novel that King ever completed (though Carrie would be the first published), and the ending is still one of the author's best.
+This is the first novel that King ever completed, written during his freshman year at the University of Maine, (though Carrie would be the first published), and the ending is still one of the author's best.

-Okay, so these are actually two books—but their connection is what makes them so unique.
-These two novels were released at the same time, composed of two stories with identical characters who face vastly different circumstances.
+This book was released at the same time as King's other novel The Regulators, composed of two stories with identical characters who face vastly different circumstances.
 At the center of both stories is a demonic entity named Tak, who inflicts terror on a scale seldom seen even in the Stephen King universe.

 According to King, this novel was four decades in the making—and it definitely shows.
 This sweeping 800-page epic tells the story of a man who has the chance to go back in time and save President Kennedy from being assassinated.
 The suspense is palpable on every page, and the painstaking attention to detail undoubtedly brings you back to early 1960s America.
 It may not appeal to classic horror fans, but for anyone who loves suspense, history, and philosophy, this is an absolute winner.